More America's Cup News:

 ETNZ's Boat #1: "Overall I think Emirates Team NZ has a good, straight forward, conservative boat with lots of volume, and a well proven structural arrangement.
 The wingsail is straight out of a C-class evolution.
 They have correctly focused on foil over wing development."

 Defender Pressing On

-rebuilding and boat two under construction, engineer Dirk
+boat one rebuilding and boat two under construction, engineer Dirk Kramers talks

 (Oct 16) The reaction many sailors have at seeing an AC72 catamaran up on foils at over 40 knots is "Wow!" followed shortly thereafter by the nagging thought of what is going to happen if the boat goes over.
 The risks of flipping a 72-foot wingsail catamaran are intimidating to all concerned.
 Diane Swintal spoke recently with Oracle's Dirk Kramers and Regatta Director Iain Murray about how they are preparing to keep crews safe.
 Tuesday's incident with Oracle's USA-17 will put their theories to the test sooner than expected.